This “one-two punch” is the secret to getting toned and defined like Brad Pitt in Fight Club.

 You can make specific areas of your body toned and defined as opposed to big and bulky by lifting a light weight for high reps.

-Unfortunately, if lifting a light weight for high reps was an effective way to increase tone and definition, then childcare workers would have amazing bodies.
+Unfortunately, if lifting a light weight for high reps was an effective way to increase muscle tone and definition, then childcare workers would have amazing bodies.

 Because they’re constantly lifting babies.
 And bottles of wine.
 Light weights, you know?

-Wanna know the best way to become more toned and defined?
+The best way to become more toned and defined?

 Stop training for tone and definition.

-The two remaining variables are muscle mass (steak) and body fat (mashed potatoes), and here’s where things get trickier than rocking a rhyme:
+Let’s knock out the obvious ones: bone and skin.
+Unless your master plan involves early-onset osteoporosis or skinning yourself alive, those are off the table.
+Which leaves us with the only two variables you can actually manipulate: The two remaining variables are muscle mass (steak) and body fat (mashed potatoes), and here’s where things get trickier than rocking a rhyme:

-You can’t tone or define either of these attributes.
+You can’t “tone” or “define” either of these attributes.

 Muscles can either grow and get bigger, or they can shrink and get smaller.
-Nothing will make your muscles grow more toned and defined as opposed to less toned and defined.
-(Not even sarcoplasmic hypertrophy.)
+Nothing will make your muscles grow (or shrink) more toned and defined as opposed to less toned and defined.
+(Not even sarcoplasmic hypertrophy—story for another day.)
+In other words, you can’t tenderize your meat.
+Beating your meat a certain way won’t make it firmer.
+There are bigger muscles.
+There are smaller muscles.
+There are no lean, toned, or defined muscles.

 This begs the question: